Ryza Cenon

-Rhiza "Ryza" Ann Cenon Simbulan (born December 21, 1987) is a Filipino actress, dancer, model and painter.
+Rhiza Ann "Ryza" Cenon Simbulan (born December 21, 1987) is a Filipino actress, dancer, model and painter.

 In 2004, she became the Ultimate Female Survivor of the second season of StarStruck of GMA Network.
 She appeared in several shows including Darna, Ay, Robot!, Majika, Fantastikids, Fantastic Man, Joaquin Bordado, Buena Familia, and Alyas Robin Hood.

 In the year 2016, Cenon starred as Jewel in the romantic gore indie film Ang Manananggal sa Unit 23B.
 In December 2016, she appeared as Georgia Acuzar-Ferrer in the TV show Ika-6 na Utos and became more popular because of that.

 Early life and education

 Ryza Cenon was born Rhiza Ann Cenon Simbulan on December 21, 1987, in then municipality of Gapan, province of Nueva Ecija, Philippines.
 She was the youngest child of the two children.
 Her mother, Rosanna C. Simbulan, died of stomach cancer in 1991 when Cenon was only three years old.
 Her father works as an OFW in Abu Dhabi, UAE.

 Cenon lived with her maternal grandmother for most of her childhood.
 Right after Rosanna's death, Rhiza and her grandmother stayed in Gapan.
 They transferred to the province of Laguna a few years later.
 After her father's marriage to his second wife, Cenon transferred to Malabon City.
 She later transferred to Santa Rosa, Nueva Ecija after her father and step mother's separation.
 Few years later she left the province and transferred to her grandmother's residence in Santa Rosa, Laguna.

 Cenon finished her elementary and high school at the Augustinian School of Cabuyao in Laguna.
 She later enrolled at the AMA Computer Learning Center and graduated as a computer programmer.